 - production use or stockpiling of nuclear, chemical or biological weapons or missiles, nor use products in any facilities which engage in activities relating to such weapons. - 3.
-I (We) acknowledge that U.S law prohibits the sale, transfer, export or re-export or other participation in certain transactions involving products with individuals or companies listed in the U.S Commerce Department's table of Denial Orders, the U.S Department of State's list of individuals debarred from receiving Munitions List items, the OFAC Specially Designated Nationals and other Blocked Persons list or other similar lists published by agencies of the U.S Government. - 4.
-I (We) will abide by all applicable U.S export control laws and regulations for any products purchased from Photo-Sonics, Inc., and will obtain any licenses or prior approvals required by the U.S Government before exporting, re-exporting or transferring title or control.
-I (We) will safeguard such Items in a reasonable manner that will exhibit full control. - 5.
-I (We) agree that all the export control requirements in No. 1-4 above shall survive the completion, early termination, cancellation or expiration of the applicable purchase order, agreement or contract.

-Signature Print Name and Title Date
+I (We) acknowledge that U.S law prohibits the sale, transfer, export or re-export or other participation in certain transactions involving products with individuals or companies listed in the U.S Commerce Department's table of Denial Orders, the U.S Department of State's list of individuals debarred from receiving Munitions List items, the OFAC Specially Designated Nationals and other Blocked Persons list or other similar lists published by agencies of the U.S Government. - I (We) will abide by all applicable U.S export control laws and regulations for any products purchased from Photo-Sonics Inc. and will obtain any licenses or prior approvals required by the U.S Government before exporting, re-exporting or trathat will exhibit full control.
+5. I (We) agree that all the exporting or training that will exhibit full control. ansferring title or control.
+I (We) will safeguard such Iten apport control requirements in No. 1-4 above shall sur- expiration of the applicable purchase order, agreement ns in a reasonable manne vive the completion, earl ignature Print Name and Title Date